iandryden/shape-course/README.md

 The slides are in [shape-course-ild.pdf](./shape-course-ild.pdf)

-The R Markdown for the exercise is in: shape-course-r-exercises-ild.Rmd
+The R Markdown for the exercise is in [shape-course-r-exercises-ild.Rmd](./shape-course-r-exercises-ild.Rmd)